-Prerequisite: Grade 10 Standing

-The aim of Catholic Studies is for students to understand, value, and engage in their faith so that they may hear an invitation, or deepen their commitment, to live as followers of Jesus Christ.
-Throughout all grades, students investigate, apply, and reflect on various aspects of these actions which call upon the Church to:
+Prerequisite: Catholic Studies 10 or Administrative Permission The aim of Catholic Studies is for students to understand, value, and engage in their faith so that they may hear an invitation, or deepen their commitment, to live as

-i. proclaim Jesus Christ
+- i. proclaim Jesus Christ

 - ii. worship Christ through the sacraments

 - iii. form a communion of people

 - iv. give witness, and

 - v. serve.